How LABASklabas came about

 That said, it's a really cool idea, and thanks to the city — but even here we can see that natives themselves make mistakes.
 And note: they don't really worry about it.

-Sometimes people don't need to be taught — they need to be inspired, and they'll start speaking themselves.
-I think it's always useful for both teachers and us, the hosts, to engage imagination, try AI, build a lesson so that it's interesting first of all to the host themselves.
+I think it's always useful for both language-course teachers and conversation-club hosts to engage imagination, try out AI tools, build a lesson so that it's interesting first of all to us ourselves.

 Where the materials come from